A guide on what you need to get a Swiss mobile and SIM card, including a list of the main mobile operators and how to

 Swiss mobile telecommunication technologies operate on a GSM 2G network and a UMT 3G.
-GSM phones are the most common network in the world, so the majority of those travelling to Switzerland should not have any problems getting a Swiss SIM card for their existing mobile.
+GSM phones are the most common network in the world, so the majority of those traveling to Switzerland should not have any problems getting a Swiss SIM card for their existing mobile.

 Those arriving in Switzerland from another European country shouldn’t have a problem switching to a Swiss SIM card.
 The exception to this rule is if you have had your current mobile phone for under 12–24 months and are locked into a contract with a mobile provider in your own country.

 In such circumstances, you will need to contact your current mobile provider and ask them about their unlocking policy.
 Most companies will unlock your SIM for a fee.
 Be warned that some carriers are not always co-operative about unlocking SIMs.

-Visitors arriving from some parts of the US, Canada or Japan may experience problems operating their mobile phone in Swiss territory because these countries operate on the CDMA network.
+Visitors arriving from some parts of the US, Canada, or Japan may experience problems operating their mobile phones in Swiss territory because these countries operate on the CDMA network.
 If this is the case, you may have to buy a new mobile phone in Switzerland.
 The exception to this rule is if your existing handset is a tri-band cell phone, which works on any network in the world.
 Tri-band mobiles are becoming more common, while many smartphones typically operate on several networks as well (for example, iPhones).